The Church of Jesus Christ of Latter-day Saints in Malaysia: Districts

 All congregations in a district is considered a branch regardless of size and participation.
-The Singapore Mission Branch serves individuals and families not in proximity to a church meetinghouse.
+The Singapore Dispersed Members Unit serves individuals and families not in proximity to a church meetinghouse.

 Missions

 Malaysia is within the boundaries of the church's Singapore Mission.
 In July 2022, the headquarters of the Singapore mission were rotated to Kuala Lumpur.

 Temples

 Malaysia was part of the Hong Kong China Temple district until the completion of the Bangkok Thailand Temple in 2023.
 A temple in Singapore was announced to be constructed on April 4, 2021.
 Temple ground was broken on June 28th, 2025 in Singapore.